When political ads look and sound like news | CBC News

 "It's definitely meant to look like it is news coverage, like it is an endorsement of Jason Kenney," Cournoyer said.

-Carter said his concern a lack of accountability when ads come from third party advertisers or political action committees (PACs) — groups that are not affiliated directly with the candidate and can't collaborate with a political party over strategy.
+Carter said his concern is a lack of accountability when ads come from third-party advertisers or political action committees (PACs) — groups that are not affiliated directly with the candidate but can still publicly promote issues on his behalf.

 - New Alberta bill introduces restrictions on PACs, but allows them to accept corporate, union donations